edf1101/Battleships/README.md

 ## Testing
 If pytest & plugins are installed then you can test in 2 ways.

-_Note scripts like game_engine.py or main.py don't have full coverage as some functions require input statements which my unittests were not intended to mock_
+_Note scripts like game_engine.py, mp_game_engine and main.py don't have full coverage as some functions require input statements which my unittests were not intended to mock_
 1. Use an IDE like PyCharm to run the tests manually
 2. Navigate to the tests folder in the project (from the root directory it would be